 US Naval Historical Center

-Argonne 74k Argonne (AG-31) underway in San Francisco Bay, CA., between late 1945 and mid-1946.
+Argonne 74k USS Argonne (AG-31) underway in San Francisco Bay, CA., between late 1945 and mid-1946.
 The ship may be concluding a voyage bringing servicemen home from the Western Pacific as part of Operation "Magic Carpet."
 The gun tub on the forecastle was added in 1942 for 20mm anti-aircraft guns.

 US Navy photo # NH 98750, from the collections of the US Naval Historical Center, donation of Boatswain's Mate First Class Robert G. Tippins, USN (Retired), 2003.